RigsOfRods/docs.rigsofrods.org/source/vehicle-creation/fileformat-truck.md

 -   `parking` - This prop animates with the vehicle's parking brake status.
 -   `shifterman1` - H-shift left/right ( Reverse \| 1-2 \| 3-4 \| 5-6...11-12 as positions, scales with engine settings (maxGear)
 -   `shifterman2` - H-shift forth/back animator Reverse-2-6-8-10-12 \| 1-3-5-7-9-11 as positions
--   `sequential` - sequentiell shift ( i.e for tiptronic or wheel shift pedals), can be used for commands too (no settable limits then)
+-   `sequential` - sequential shift ( i.e for tiptronic or wheel shift pedals), can be used for commands too (no settable limits then)
 -   `shifterlin` - for auto transmission animations or gearselect indicators (special limits rules apply for this one, see below!)
 -   `torque` - current engine torque
 -   `heading` - This prop animates with the current heading of the truck.